Learning Outcomes

 - Acts of God: Must be exceptional and unforeseeable natural events.

-- Acts of the Claimant: Break the chain only if entirely unreasonable.
+- Acts of the Claimant: Break the chain only if entirely unreasonable; the threshold is high.
+More commonly addressed as contributory negligence.

 - Remoteness (The Wagon Mound Test): Liability is limited to damage of a type that was reasonably foreseeable at the time of the breach.

-- Eggshell Skull Rule: Defendant takes the claimant as they find them; liable for the full extent of harm if the initial type of harm was foreseeable, even if the extent was unforeseeable due to claimant's vulnerability.
+- Eggshell Skull Rule: Defendant takes the claimant as they find them; liable for the full extent of harm if the initial type of harm was foreseeable, even if exacerbated by the claimant's vulnerability.

 Understanding these principles is essential for correctly analysing liability in SQE1 negligence scenarios where events occur after the initial breach.